 You can learn more about the Iron Lady by reading these fun Eiffel Tower facts.

 Paris history facts

-24. The oldest standing bridge in Paris is called the New bridge (The Pont Neuf)
+31. The oldest standing bridge in Paris is called the New Bridge (The Pont Neuf)

 It might come as a surprise but it’s actually a Paris fact.
-By the time The Pont Neuf was constructed, there were a number of old bridges and it was the newest and hence the name “New bridge”.
+By the time Pont Neuf was constructed, there were a number of old bridges and it was the newest, hence the name “New Bridge”.

 But as time went on, the “old bridges” all collapsed and they had to construct new ones which meant that the “New bridge” was no longer the newest but its name couldn’t be taken away.